wot-Axel/wot.id/CERAMIC-ARCHITECTURE.md

    - ✅ Added data import with overwrite options
    - ✅ Created utilities for downloading exported data as files

-### Phase 2: Full Ceramic Network Integration
+### Phase 2: ComposeDB Integration

-1. **ComposeDB Integration**:
+1. **ComposeDB Implementation (Completed)**:
+   - Created ComposeDB client implementation with both real and mock functionality
+   - Defined data models for all data types (Profile, DigitalAsset, etc.)
+   - Implemented TypeScript interfaces for ComposeDB models
-   - Replace localStorage with Ceramic's ComposeDB
+   - Added context providers for ComposeDB access
-   - Implement proper data models and schemas
+   - Created data access hook for seamless transition between Ceramic and ComposeDB
+   - Updated UI components to use the new data access hook:
+     - DocumentsSection
+     - OrganizationalAffiliationsSection
+     - AccountsPasswordsSection
+     - DigitalAssetsSection
+   - Added clearItems function to the useDataAccess hook for removing all items of a specific data type
+   - Added testing utilities for ComposeDB integration

 2. **Authentication Enhancements**:
    - Implement DIDs (Decentralized Identifiers) for authentication